We are open today.

 *ASL interpretation will be provided for discussions.

-2:30 pm | The Evolution of the Bird Brain and the Origins of Flight
+12:30 pm | Extinction of the Dinosaurs and the Rise of the Mammals

 Timed Programs

-9:30 am–12:30 pm | LEGO® Build the Change: Saving Today’s Dinosaurs
+10 am–2 pm | LEGO® Build the Change: Saving Today’s Dinosaurs

 Would you like to help save today’s dinosaurs?
 We have the power to make change for our planet and the creatures we share it with.
-Use your imagination, creativity, and LEGO to build solutions that help birds thrive! *¡Great for kids!
+Use your imagination, creativity, and LEGO to build solutions that help birds thrive! *Great for kids!

 Meet our Dino Fest participants!